zoolanders/documentation/src/pages/essentials-for-yoothemepro/addons/forms/actions/data.md

 The **Data Action** adds or alters the submission data.
 Use it to:

 - Duplicate a submitted date with a custom format for consequent actions use.
-- Add context information to the Submission, e.g. the [Request](essentials-for-yoothemepro/sources/source/request) Timestamp (current date & time) or IP.
+- Add context information to the Submission, e.g. the `Request -> Timestamp` (current date & time) or IP.
 - Add sensitive data without the need to expose it in a hidden input.

 {% callout type="warning" title="Order is important" %}